fbpx

 Despite the challenges posed by Salmonella contamination on desiccated coconut, several successful interventions have led to improved safety in desiccated coconut exports.
 Key case studies highlight effective measures:

-• Case Study 1: Indonesia implemented a rigorous testing protocol in 2018, resulting in a 75% reduction in salmonella incidents by 2020.
+• Case Study 1: Indonesia implemented a strict testing protocol in 2018, resulting in a 75% reduction in salmonella incidents by 2020.

 • Case Study 2: The Philippines adopted a comprehensive certification process for coconut producers, leading to a 60% increase in export quality ratings over three years.